Revenue

 Tracking cancellations and refunds

-Use the CANCEL and REFUND event types to keep revenue data accurate:
+Use the CANCELLATION and REFUND event types to keep revenue data accurate:

 // Log a cancellation